rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 implement and introduce custom implementations.
 The most important types of distribution are _Sequence_, _WeightFunction_ and _
 CumulativeDistributionFunction_.

-A Distribution implements a common concept for generating numbers or taking values from a data source and providing them in a rearragned order or distribution with similar semantics as the number generation feature.
+A Distribution implements a common concept for generating numbers or taking values from a data source and providing them in a rearranged order or distribution with similar semantics as the number generation feature.

 As an example, a 'Skip2' sequence might generate numbers with an increment of 2: 1, 3, 5, 7,… When it is used to redistribute given data item1, item2,